ToineSayan/wikivitals-lvl5-04-2022/README.md

 vectorizer = StemmedCountVectorizer(stop_words=stopwords.words('english'), ngram_range=(1, 2), min_df=0.001)
 ```

-## Edges
+## Underlying graph structure

-### List of edges
+### General information

+A graph structure was added by collecting HTML links between the vital articles present in the body of the articles.
+Vital articles are the nodes of the graph and HTML links define directed edges between these nodes.

 The directed edges correspond to HTML links between vital articles in the [namespace 0](https://en.wikipedia.org/wiki/Wikipedia:What_is_an_article%3F#Namespace).

-Links between articles were collected in the body of vital articles, filtered to keep only those that point to another vial article, and duplicates were removed.
+Links between articles were collected in the body of vital articles.
+The links collected have been filtered so as to retain only those linking two documents in the corpus, and to remove duplicates.

-The list of edges has been saved in files prefixed with '\_\_links\_filtered\_' in the folder './dataset/main/'.

 ### Edges distribution